Tragedy can strike at any time for family members: car accident; truck accident; work tragedy; etc.

 The deceased person’s estate and surviving family members may bring a wrongful death lawsuit and survival action after the loved one’s death.

 States passed laws that allow you to recover after a fatal crash.
-Contact us to learn more.
+Contact our Chicago wrongful death lawyers to learn more.

 When Can You Bring Wrongful Death Claims?

-A personal injury claim and wrongful death lawsuit and survival action on behalf of the family members, deceased person’s estate, and anyone else is a complicated matter.
+A wrongful death lawsuit and survival claim on behalf of the family members, deceased person’s estate, and anyone else are complicated.

-The personal representative must have an expert grasp of the victim’s injuries, difference between wrongful death and survival actions and other personal injury cases, the legal procedure of how to exactly file a wrongful death claim and wrongful death laws in general.
+The personal representative must have an expert grasp of the victim’s injuries, the difference between wrongful death and survival claims and other personal injury cases, the legal procedure of how to exactly file a wrongful death claim, and wrongful death laws in general.

-Here are the essential elements of a wrongful death claim and wrongful death lawsuits as well as a related survival action:
+Here are the essential elements of a wrongful death claim and wrongful death lawsuits as well as related survival claims:

 - Someone died.